Aliases for CYP4B1 Gene

 External Ids for CYP4B1 Gene

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 This protein localizes to the endoplasmic reticulum.
 In rodents, the homologous protein has been shown to metabolize certain carcinogens; however, the specific function of the human protein has not been determined.
-Two transcript variants encoding slightly different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+Multiple transcript variants have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for CYP4B1 Gene

-CYP4B1 (Cytochrome P450, Family 4, Subfamily B, Polypeptide 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
-An important paralog of this gene is CYP4F12.
+CYP4B1 (Cytochrome P450 Family 4 Subfamily B Member 1) is a Protein Coding gene.
+Diseases associated with CYP4B1 include Bladder Cancer.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Arachidonic acid metabolism.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is CYP4A11.

 UniProtKB/Swiss-Prot Summary for CYP4B1 Gene

 Cytochromes P450 are a group of heme-thiolate monooxygenases.
 In liver microsomes, this enzyme is involved in an NADPH-dependent electron transport pathway.
 It oxidizes a variety of structurally unrelated compounds, including steroids, fatty acids, and xenobiotics.